rubenlagus/TelegramBots/TelegramBots.wiki/abilities/Database-Handling.md

 The abstraction has multiple constructors to accommodate user-defined implementations of [DBContext](../../telegrambots-abilities/src/main/java/org/telegram/abilitybots/api/db/DBContext.java) and [MessageSender](../../telegrambots-abilities/src/main/java/org/telegram/abilitybots/api/sender/MessageSender.java).
 We'll talk about the message sender interface in the [[Bot Testing|Bot-Testing]] section.

 ## Example
 We'll be introducing an ability that maintains a special counter for every user.
 At every /increment, the user will receive a message with the previous number + 1.
-We'll initially start from zero and increment onwards.
+We'll initially start from zero and increment upwards.

 ```java
  /**